Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \end{corollary}

 Theorems~\ref{thm:advanced_composition},~\ref{thm:eps_delta_relation} and Corollary~\ref{thm:eps_from_delta} immediately provide us with an efficient privacy accounting algorithm.
-During training, we compute the privacy cost $c_t(\lambda)$ for each iteration $t$, accumulate it, and then use to compute $\varepsilon, \delta$ pair.
-This process is ideologically close to that of the moment accountant, but accumulates a different quantity (note the change from the privacy loss random variable to R\'enyi divergence).
+During training, we compute the privacy cost $c_t(\lambda, T)$ for each iteration $t$, accumulate it, and then use to compute $\varepsilon_\mu, \delta_\mu$ pair.
+This process is ideologically close to that of the moment accountant but accumulates a different quantity (note the change from the privacy loss random variable to R\'enyi divergence).
 We further explore this connection in Section~\ref{sec:relation_to_ma_rdp}.

-The link to R\'enyi divergence is a great advantage for applicability of this framework: as long as the outcome distribution $p(w|D)$ has a known expression for R\'enyi divergence, it can be used within a privacy mechanism, and our accountant can track its privacy loss.
-Analytic expressions for R\'enyi divergence of many common distributions can be found in~\cite{gil2013renyi,van2014renyi}.
+The link to R\'enyi divergence is an advantage for applicability of this framework: if the outcome distribution $p(w|D)$ has a known analytic expression for R\'enyi divergence~\cite{gil2013renyi,van2014renyi}, it can be easily plugged into our accountant.

-\begin{remark}[Optimal choice of $\lambda$] Chernoff inequality holds for any parameter $\lambda > 0$, and thus, to get the optimal estimates of $\varepsilon, \delta$ one should minimise the right-hand side in Theorem~\ref{thm:eps_delta_relation} w.r.t. $\lambda$.
-While \citet{abadi2016deep} suggest computing moments for $\lambda \leq 32$, we observe that since the moment generating function is log-convex it is possible to find an optimal value of $\lambda$ that minimises the total bound.
-For some distributions, e.g. Gaussian without subsampling, it can be found analytically by computing the derivative and setting it to $0$.
-Unfortunately, for a more interesting case of subsampled privacy mechanisms, this is less straightforward.
-Section~\ref{sec:lambda} provides some more details on how $\varepsilon$ depends on the choice of $\lambda$. \end{remark}
+For the popular subsampled Gaussian mechanism~\cite{abadi2016deep}, we can demonstrate the following. \begin{restatable}{theorem}{gaussian} Given the Gaussian noise mechanism with the noise parameter $\sigma$ and subsampling probability $q$, the privacy cost for $\lambda \in \mathbb{N}$ at iteration $t$ can be expressed as